RafaelNei93/RafaelNei93/README.md

 I am a <b>Software Engineer student</b>.
 Currently, I am working as Internal Support, at Stubhub.<br>

-💻 I have started to develop my skills on software development area since 2022.
+💻 I have started to develop my skills on software development since 2022.
 I am currently learning Modern Web with JS, and some frameworks.

 🎲 <b>Skills:</b> HTML, CSS, Bootstrap, JavaScript and React. <br>